2 Samuel 6 – David Brings the Ark of God into Jerusalem

 ii.
 It also showed that David brought the ark to Jerusalem with a big production – bigger than the first attempt.
 David was wise enough to know that the problem with the first attempt wasn’t that it was a big production, but that it was a big production that came from man and not God.

 c.
-David danced before the Lord with all his might: David didn’t hold back anything in his own expression of worship.
+David danced before the LORD with all his might: David didn’t hold back anything in his own expression of worship.
 He didn’t dance out of obligation but out of heartfelt worship.
-He was glad to bring the ark of the Lord into Jerusalem according to God’s word.
+He was glad to bring the ark of the LORD into Jerusalem according to God’s word.

 i.
 This expression of David’s heart showed that he had a genuine emotional link to God.
 There are two great errors in this area – the error of making emotions the center of our Christian life and the error of an emotionally detached Christian life.
-In the Christian life, emotions must not be manipulated and they must not be repressed.
+In the Christian life, emotions must not be manipulated, and they must not be repressed.

 d.
 David was wearing a linen ephod: It is a mistake to think that David was immodest.
-1 Chronicles 15:27 indicates that David was dressed just like all the other priests and Levites in this procession.
+1 Chronicles 15:27 indicates that David was dressed just like all the priests and Levites in this procession.

 i.
 From our knowledge of ancient and modern culture, we can surmise that David’s dance wasn’t a solo performance.
 He probably danced with simple rhythmic steps together with other men in the way one might see Orthodox Jewish men today dance.
 In this context, David’s linen ephod means he set aside his royal robes and dressed just like everyone else in the procession.

 ii.
 We might also point out that David’s dancing was appropriate in the context.
 This was a parade with a marching band, a grand procession.
-David’s dancing fit right in.
+David’s dancing fitted in.
 If David did this as the nation gathered on the Day of Atonement, it would be out of context and wrong.

 3. (16-19) David brings everyone present into the worship experience and the fellowship meal.

-Now as the ark of the Lord came into the City of David, Michal, Saul’s daughter, looked through a window and saw King David leaping and whirling before the Lord; and she despised him in her heart.
-So they brought the ark of the Lord, and set it in its place in the midst of the tabernacle that David had erected for it.
-Then David offered burnt offerings and peace offerings before the Lord.
-And when David had finished offering burnt offerings and peace offerings, he blessed the people in the name of the Lord of hosts.
+Now as the ark of the LORD came into the City of David, Michal, Saul’s daughter, looked through a window and saw King David leaping and whirling before the LORD; and she despised him in her heart.
+So they brought the ark of the LORD, and set it in its place in the midst of the tabernacle that David had erected for it.
+Then David offered burnt offerings and peace offerings before the LORD.
+And when David had finished offering burnt offerings and peace offerings, he blessed the people in the name of the LORD of hosts.
 Then he distributed among all the people, among the whole multitude of Israel, both the women and the men, to everyone a loaf of bread, a piece of meat, and a cake of raisins.
 So all the people departed, everyone to his house.

 a.
 She despised him in her heart: David’s wife Michal didn’t appreciate David’s exuberant worship.
-She felt it wasn’t dignified for the King of Israel to express his emotions before God.
+She felt it wasn’t dignified for the king of Israel to express his emotions before God.

 i.
 “No doubt, there are particularly nice and dainty people who will censure God’s chosen if they live wholly to his praise, and they will call them eccentric, old-fashioned, obstinate, absurd, and I don’t know what besides.
 From the window of their superiority they look down upon us.”
 (Spurgeon)